SoftwareAG/c8y-docs/content/users-guide/enterprise-edition-bundle/managing-tenants.md

 #### Monitoring microservices

-For all applications hosted as microservices by Cumulocity IoT the status of the microservice is indicated next to its name by symbols:
+For all applications hosted as microservices by {{< product-name-1 >}} the status of the microservice is indicated next to its name by symbols:

 <img src="/images/users-guide/enterprise-tenant/et-applications-status.png" alt="Application details">